Akhil2004S/Load-Balancer/README.md

 # HTTP Load Balancer
-A Load Balancer created in go leveraging the power of concurrency to learn the actual working of the load balancer.
+A Load Balancer created in go leveraging the power of concurrency.
 It has CLI integrated, which will make it easier to access and metrics to know the performance.
 ## What it does
 The Load balancer gets the required config from the config.yaml file using viper.
 The config file requires the port at which the load balacer should start, the algorithm to choose and the server's addresses.
 The load balancer has three main algorithms right now and they are Weighted Least Response time, Least connections and IP Hash.
 The algorithm can either be chosen in the CLI or in the config file.
 ## Architecture